nextflow-io/nextflow/docs/module.md

     └── P2-template.sh
 ```

-Projects A contains a workflow that includes processes P1 and P2:
+Project A contains a workflow that includes processes P1 and P2:

 ```
 Project A
 └── main.nf
 ```

-Pipeline B contains a workflow that also includes process P1 and P2:
+Project B contains a workflow that also includes process P1 and P2:

 ```
 Project B